Home / Santa Ana, CA / Furnace Repair

 Can I use the same HVAC contractor my builder used?

 If the builder provided a 2-year warranty and the contractor honors it — yes.
 After that, compare.
-Builder-grade equipment tends to be entry-tier; {company} can diagnose and service any brand, and recommend upgrades when they actually pay back.
+Builder-grade equipment tends to be entry-tier; Fullerton Cooling & Heating can diagnose and service any brand, and recommend upgrades when they actually pay back.

 What are two-stage vs single-stage AC systems, and which do I need in Santa Ana?